devChuk/Playing_With_Code/README.md

 Playing_With_Code
 =================

-This is where I put in test code/homework.
+This is where I put in test code or ideas I'd like to try out.